 It’s also important to have your financing squared away before you enter the real estate market – as much as possible anyway.
 Cash buyers should have the money in the bank with statements to prove it.
 Portland home buyers who use mortgage loans (which is most buyers) would be wise to get pre-approved for a loan before house hunting.
 Expect the sellers to ask about your financing.

-During the last week of January 2025, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan sits at 6.85%.
-Rates have been relatively steady over the past 12 months.
-However, they’re expected to dip over the coming months.
+As of the middle of February 2026, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan sits at 6.11%.
+Rates have been dipping steadily over the past 12 months and are expected to continue this trend throughout the year.
+In fact, experts agree that the rate will dip to 6% or even lower by year-end.

 So this might be a great time to buy a house in Portland, particularly for those buyers who need to use mortgage financing.

 Are you actively searching for a home in Portland and need a mortgage?
 We can help you prepare for the competitive Portland, OR real estate market by pre-approving you for a home loan.
-Sammamish Mortgage has been offering many mortgage programs to borrowers across Washington, Oregon, Idaho, and Colorado since 1992, and we’d love to help you too.
-Please contact our staff with any mortgage-related questions you have, or to get an instant rate quote.
+Sammamish Mortgage has been offering many mortgage programs to borrowers across Washington, Oregon, Idaho, Colorado, and California since 1992, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans, among others.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Please contact our staff with any mortgage-related questions you have, or to get pre-approved for a mortgage.

 Whether you’re buying a home or ready to refinance, our professionals can help.